 Checking Your Firewall Backend

-Modern Debian systems often use nftables with iptables as a compatibility layer.
+Modern Debian systems often run nftables with iptables as a compatibility layer.

 You need to know which one Fail2Ban will actually use: